Last Reviewed: June 20, 2019

 Testing shows that you don’t have HIV.
 Continue taking steps to avoid getting HIV, such as using condoms during sex and, if you are at high risk of getting HIV, taking medicines to prevent HIV (called pre-exposure prophylaxis or PrEP).
 For more information, read the AIDSinfo fact sheet on HIV prevention.If you are HIV positive:

-Testing shows that you are infected with HIV, but you can still take steps to protect your health.
+Testing shows that you have HIV, but you can still take steps to protect your health.
 Begin by talking to your health care provider about antiretroviral therapy (ART).
 People on ART take a combination of HIV medicines every day to treat HIV infection.
-ART helps people with HIV live longer, healthier lives.
-ART also reduces the risk of transmission of HIV.
-People infected with HIV should start ART as soon as possible.
-Your health care provider will help you decide what HIV medicines to take.
+ART helps people with HIV live longer, healthier lives and reduces the risk of transmission of HIV.
+People with HIV should start ART as soon as possible.
+Your health care provider will help you decide which HIV medicines to take.

 Who should get tested for HIV?

 The Centers for Disease Control and Prevention (CDC) recommends that everyone 13 to 64 years old get tested for HIV at least once as part of routine health care.
 As a general rule, people at high risk for HIV infection should get tested each year.
 Sexually active gay and bisexual men may benefit from getting tested more often, such as every 3 to 6 months.

 Factors that increase the risk of HIV infection include: